jeffhoek/debezium-stack/mongodb-kafka-opensearch/README.md

 ## Test Data
 You will need to insert some JSON data into a collection in the `inventory` mongodb database.
 You can use `mongosh` for this, or use the steps below to download the CISA Known Exploited Vulnerabilities (KEV) dataset JSON.

-> Note: If don't have `mongoimport` tool see [https://www.mongodb.com/try/download/database-tools](https://www.mongodb.com/try/download/database-tools)
+> Note: If don't have `mongoimport` or other MongoDB tools see [https://www.mongodb.com/try/download/database-tools](https://www.mongodb.com/try/download/database-tools).

 ### CISA KEV dataset
 Download the CISA KEV dataset from [https://www.cisa.gov/sites/default/files/feeds/known_exploited_vulnerabilities.json](https://www.cisa.gov/sites/default/files/feeds/known_exploited_vulnerabilities.json).